Philippus/elastic4s/README.md

 #### Key points

 * Type safe concise DSL
-* Integrates with standard Scala futures
+* Integrates with standard Scala futures or other effects libraries
 * Uses Scala collections library over Java collections
 * Returns `Option` where the java methods would return null
 * Uses Scala `Duration`s instead of strings/longs for time values
 * Supports typeclasses for indexing, updating, and search backed by Jackson, Circe, Json4s, PlayJson and Spray Json implementations
-* Leverages the built-in Java client
 * Provides [reactive-streams](#elastic-reactive-streams) implementation
-* Provides embedded node and testkit subprojects, ideal for your tests
+* Provides a testkit subproject ideal for your tests

 ## Introduction